Please note that the DIY waste policy has been reviewed and adjusted to reflect the new e-permit scheme.

-The maximum number of trips permitted to dispose of waste is determined by size of vehicle.
-Please see the table below to work out how many trips you can make in your vehicle.
+The maximum number of trips permitted to dispose of waste is determined the type of vehicle.
+Please see the tables below to work out how many trips you can make in your vehicle.

 DIY waste (or construction and demolition waste) is large amounts of waste that is generated through building or renovation work in your home or garden.